httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 Upload-Limit: max-size=1000000000
 ~~~

-If the client received an informational response with the upload URL in the Location field value, it MAY automatically attempt upload resumption when the connection is terminated unexpectedly, or if a 5xx status is received.
-The client SHOULD NOT automatically retry if it receives a 4xx status code.

-Representation metadata can affect how servers might act on the uploaded representation data.
-Clients can send representation metadata (see {{Section 8.3 of HTTP}}) in the request that starts an upload.
-Servers MAY interpret this metadata or MAY ignore it.
-The `Content-Type` header field ({{Section 8.3 of HTTP}}) can be used to indicate the media type of the representation.
-The applied content codings are specified using the `Content-Encoding` header field and are retained throughout the entire upload.
-When resuming an interrupted upload, the same content codings are used for appending to the upload, producing a consistent representation.
-The `Content-Disposition` header field ({{CONTENT-DISPOSITION}}) can be used to transmit a filename; if included, the parameters SHOULD be either `filename`, `filename*` or `boundary`.

-## Feature Detection {#feature-detection}

-If the client has no knowledge of whether the resource supports resumable uploads, a resumable request can be used with some additional constraints.
-In particular, the `Upload-Complete` field value ({{upload-complete}}) MUST NOT be false if the server support is unclear.
-This allows the upload to function as if it is a regular upload.

-Servers SHOULD use the `104 (Upload Resumption Supported)` informational response to indicate their support for a resumable upload request.

-Clients MUST NOT attempt to resume an upload unless they receive `104 (Upload Resumption Supported)` informational response, or have other out-of-band methods to determine server support for resumable uploads.

-## Draft Version Identification

-> **RFC Editor's Note:**  Please remove this section and `Upload-Draft-Interop-Version` from all examples prior to publication of a final version of this document.

-The current interop version is 6.

-Client implementations of draft versions of the protocol MUST send a header field `Upload-Draft-Interop-Version` with the interop version as its value to its requests.
-The `Upload-Draft-Interop-Version` field value is an Integer.

-Server implementations of draft versions of the protocol MUST NOT send a `104 (Upload Resumption Supported)` informational response when the interop version indicated by the `Upload-Draft-Interop-Version` header field in the request is missing or mismatching.

-Server implementations of draft versions of the protocol MUST also send a header field `Upload-Draft-Interop-Version` with the interop version as its value to the `104 (Upload Resumption Supported)` informational response.

-Client implementations of draft versions of the protocol MUST ignore a `104 (Upload Resumption Supported)` informational response with missing or mismatching interop version indicated by the `Upload-Draft-Interop-Version` header field.

-The reason both the client and the server are sending and checking the draft version is to ensure that implementations of the final RFC will not accidentally interop with draft implementations, as they will not check the existence of the `Upload-Draft-Interop-Version` header field.

-# Offset Retrieval {#offset-retrieving}
+## Offset Retrieval {#offset-retrieving}

+### Client Behavior

-If an upload is interrupted, the client MAY attempt to fetch the offset of the incomplete upload by sending a `HEAD` request to the upload resource.
+If the client wants to resuming an upload after an interruption, it has to know the amount of representation data received by the upload resource so far.
+It can fetch the offset by sending a `HEAD` request to the upload resource.
+Opon a successful response, the client can continue the upload by appending representation data ({{upload-appending}}) starting at the offset indicated by the `Upload-Offset` response header field.

-The request MUST NOT include an `Upload-Offset`, `Upload-Complete`, or `Upload-Length` header field.
-The server MUST reject requests with either of these fields by responding with a `400 (Bad Request)` status code.

-If the server considers the upload resource to be active, it MUST respond with a `204 (No Content)` or `200 (OK)` status code.
-The response MUST include the `Upload-Offset` header field, with the value set to the current resumption offset for the target resource, which is the number of received bytes of the representation data.
-The response MUST include the `Upload-Complete` header field; the value is set to true only if the upload is complete.
-The response MUST include the `Upload-Length` header field set to the upload's final size if one was recorded during the upload creation ({{upload-creation}}).
-The response MAY include the `Upload-Limit` header field if corresponding limits on the upload resource exist.

-An upload is considered complete only if the server completely and successfully received a corresponding creation request ({{upload-creation}}) or append request ({{upload-appending}}) with the `Upload-Complete` header value set to true.

-The client MUST NOT perform offset retrieval while creation ({{upload-creation}}) or append ({{upload-appending}}) is in progress.

-The offset MUST be accepted by a subsequent append ({{upload-appending}}).
-Due to network delay and reordering, the server might still be receiving representation data from an ongoing transfer for the same upload resource, which in the client's perspective has failed.
-The server MAY terminate any transfers for the same upload resource before sending the response by abruptly terminating the HTTP connection or stream.
-Alternatively, the server MAY keep the ongoing transfer alive but ignore further bytes received past the offset.

-The client MUST NOT start more than one append ({{upload-appending}}) based on the resumption offset from a single offset retrieving request.

-In order to prevent HTTP caching ({{CACHING}}), the response SHOULD include a `Cache-Control` header field with the value `no-store`.

-If the server does not consider the upload resource to be active, it MUST respond with a `404 (Not Found)` status code.

-The resumption offset can be less than or equal to the number of bytes of representation data that the client has already sent.
+The offset can be less than or equal to the number of bytes of representation data that the client has already sent.
 The client MAY reject an offset which is greater than the number of bytes it has already sent during this upload.
 The client is expected to handle backtracking of a reasonable length.
-If the offset is invalid for this upload, or if the client cannot backtrack to the offset and reproduce the same content it has already sent, the upload MUST be considered a failure.
+If the offset is invalid for this upload, or if the client cannot backtrack to the offset and reproduce the same representation data it has already sent, the upload MUST be considered a failure.
 The client MAY cancel the upload ({{upload-cancellation}}) after rejecting the offset.

+The client MUST NOT perform offset retrieval while creation ({{upload-creation}}) or append ({{upload-appending}}) is in progress.
+In addition, the client SHOULD NOT automatically retry if a 4xx (Client Error) status code is received.

+### Server Behavior

+A successful response to a `HEAD` request against an upload resource

+- MUST include the offset in the `Upload-Offset` header field ({{upload-offset}}),
+- MUST inlcude the completeless in the `Upload-Complete` header field ({{upload-complete}}),
+- MUST include the length in the `Upload-Length` header field if known ({{upload-length}}),
+- MAY indicate the limits in the `Upload-Limit` header field ({{upload-limit}}), and
+- SHOULD include  `Cache-Control` header field with the value `no-store` to prevent HTTP caching ({{CACHING}}).

+### Example

 The following example shows an offset retrieval request.
 The server indicates the new offset and that the upload is not complete yet: